wearefuturegov/nesta-skills/content/pages/landing-page.md

 _1_strapline: Empowering public innovators.
 _2_paragraph_1: >-
-  An experimental tool to help you learn about the skills and attitudes of innovative teams and better understand your strengths for changing the world for good.
+  An experimental tool to help you learn about the skills and attitudes of innovative teams and to better understand your strengths in changing the world for good.